Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization: Main Results

-Theorem \ref{thm:score-estimation} shows that early-stopped neural network $ s_{{\bf W}(\widehat{T})} $ learns the score function $ \nabla \log p_{t} $ well in the $ L^{2} $ sense over the interval $ [T_{0}, T] $.
+Theorem \ref{thm:score-estimation} shows that the early-stopped neural network $ s_{{\bf W}(\mathcal{T})} $ learns the score function $ \nabla \log p_{t} $ well in the $ L^{2} $ sense over the interval $ [T_{0}, T] $.
+We remark that we choose a larger value of $m$ than in the existing literature in order to compensate for the unbounded nature of the input domain.
 To the best of our knowledge, this is the {\it first} algorithm-based analysis for score estimation with neural network parameterization.
 Combined with recent findings in the distribution recovery property of diffusion models, we are the first to obtain an end-to-end guarantee with a provably efficient algorithm for diffusion models.
-The proof of Theorem \ref{thm:score-estimation}, which relies on Lemma \ref{lemma:tail bound} and Theorems \ref{thm:approx-score-L2}, \ref{thm:coupling} and \ref{thm:mismatch}, can be found in the appendix.